 Dean was an avid driver and often participated in car races.
 He went racing with his Porsche 356 Speedster and came in second in the Palm Springs Road Races, third in Bakersfield and fourth in the Santa Monica Road Races.

 While he was on the set of Rebel Without a Cause, he traded his Speedster for a Porsche 550 Spyder – only 90 such models were ever made.

 “You Will Be Dead Next Week …“

 The car was nicknamed Little Bastard by Dean’s stunt driving coach Bill Hickman.

 Image via Wikipedia

-Wütherich survived several suicide attempts and died in a road accident in Germany, in 1981.
+- Wütherich survived the crash but eventually died in a road accident in Germany in 1981.

-Little Bastard still was very popular and George Barris took the cursed car on a tour to the other states.
-On the anniversary of James Dean’s death, September 30, a fifteen year old boy was standing about twelve to fifteen feet away from the exhibit.
-As if broken by spectral hands, three bolts snapped.
-The car plowed forward and crushed both of the boy’s legs.
+- Little Bastard even went touring across the USA because it was still so popular.
+On the anniversary of James Dean’s death, a fifteen-year-old boy was standing about twelve to fifteen feet away from the exhibit.
+Suddenly, three bolts snapped and the car plowed forward, crushing both of the boy’s legs.